Pain

 - strong pain medicine, such as the opioids morphine, hydromorphone, oxycodone and fentanyl.

-You may also be given other types of medicine to take with the main pain medicine.
-These could include antidepressants and anticonvulsants for nerve pain; anti-anxiety drugs for muscle spasms; or local anaesthetics for nerve pain.
+You may have other types of medicine – for example, antidepressants and anticonvulsants for nerve pain; anti-anxiety drugs for muscle spasms; or local anaesthetics for nerve pain.

 If the pain is hard to control, a pain specialist may consider a nerve block.
-The type of nerve block you are offered will vary depending on the type of cancer you have.
-Delivering the pain medicine directly into the nerves in the spine via a tube (epidural) usually provides short-term relief.
-If longer-term pain control is needed, the epidural can be connected to a pump.
+The type of nerve block you are offered will vary depending on the type of cancer.
+Delivering pain medicine directly into the nerves in the spine via a tube (epidural) usually gives short-term relief.
+Most medicine that can be given by injection can also be connected to a pump.

 View the Cancer Council NSW editorial policy.